StylishThemes/GitHub-Dark/CONTRIBUTING.md

 ## Getting Involved

-There are a number of ways to get involved with the development of this GitHub Dark theme for Stylish.
+There are a number of ways to get involved with the development of this GitHub Dark theme for Stylus.
 Even if you've never contributed to an Open Source project before, we're always looking for help identifying missing styles or other issues.

+Feel free to help us out in any capacity, StylishThemes is always looking for help with our busy schedule.
+Open an issue to discuss any related contribution minutia or just to clear up any doubts you may have.

 ## How to Report Style issues